sebinsua/dotcom/posts/type-safe-tensors.md

 ---
 title: Type-safe tensors
 slug: type-safe-tensors
-date: "2023-05-05"
+date: "2023-05-10"
 ---

 Recently, [Ben Newhouse](http://bennewhouse.com) released a TypeScript-based implementation of GPT called `potatogpt`.
 Although the performance may be slow, it [contains a very interesting approach to type-checking tensor arithmetic](https://github.com/newhouseb/potatogpt/tree/main#-fully-typed-tensors).
 This approach eliminates the need to run your code to verify whether operations are allowed or to keep track of the sizes of tensors in your head.

 The implementation is quite complex, employing several advanced TypeScript techniques.
-In order to make it more accessible and easier to understand, I've attempted to simplify and explain the implementation with clarifying comments below.
+In order to make it more accessible and easier to understand, I’ve attempted to simplify and explain the implementation with clarifying comments below.

 Finally, I show how this approach allows us to easily create type-safe versions of functions like `zip`.

 ### Exact dimensions

-In order that `Tensor`s can have exact dimensions we need to support only numeric literals (e.g. `16`, `768`, etc) for sizes known at compile time, and "branded types" for sizes only known at runtime.
+In order that `Tensor`s can have exact dimensions we need to support only numeric literals (e.g. `16`, `768`, etc) for sizes known at compile time, and “branded types” for sizes only known at runtime.
 We must disallow non-literal `number` types or unions of `number`s (e.g. `16 | 768`) as if these get introduced into an application, data produced using these would also lack exact dimensions.

 ```typescript twoslash
 // We check whether `T` is a numeric literal by checking that `number`